flyingfisch/flyingfisch.github.io-src/_posts/2019-09-06-sharpie-stainless-steel-pen-refill-hack.md

 layout: post
 title: Sharpie Stainless Steel Pen Refill Hack
 categories: []
+metadata:
   description: >-
     If you have owned a Sharpie Stainless Steel Pen, you will know two things.
 The first thing you'll know is that it is the most perfect pen ever invented and no other pen will ever compare.
 The second think you'll know, or find out, is that both the pen and the refills have been discontinued by Sharpie.
 These are instructions for creating what I call the Sharpie Stainless Steel Pen Frankenfill Mark I.
   featured_image: /assets/20190906_223011-1.jpg
-_template: default
 ---

 # Backstory